Free quotients of fundamental groups of smooth quasi-projective varieties: Completely reducible fibers of pencils on surfaces in

 \subsection{Completely reducible fibers of pencils on surfaces of higher degree.}

-\begin{prop} For any positive integer $d$ there is a surface $S_d\subset \PP^3$ of degree $d$ and a pencil on it containing at least $d$ completely reducible curves. \end{prop}
+\begin{prop} For any positive integer $d$ there is a surface $S_d\subset \PP^3$ of degree $d$ and a pencil on it containing at least $d$ completely reducible curves i.e. the curves with all irreducible components being lines. \end{prop}

-\begin{proof} The following is a well-known fact about how to construct surfaces containing a large number of lines.
+\begin{proof} The following is a well-known fact about construction of surfaces containing a large number of lines (cf. \cite{segre}).
 Consider $f(x,y)$ and $g(z,t)$ two homogeneous polynomials of degree $d$ with no multiple roots, then the surface

 contains at least $d^2$ lines, namely all the lines $L_{i,j}$, $i,j=1,...,d$ joining a point $P_i=[x_i:y_i:0:0]$ and a point $Q_j=[0:0:z_j:t_j]$ where $f(x_i:y_i)=g(z_j,t_j)=0$.

 The pencil of hyperplanes containing the line $L=\{x=y=0\}$ induces a pencil of curves on $S_{f,g}$.
 Given any point $P_i$, the hyperplane $H_i=\{y_ix=x_iy\}$ containing $P_i$ has to contain the lines $L_{i,1},...,L_{i,d}$.
 Therefore this pencil contains at least $d$ completely reducible fibers. \end{proof}